modxorg/Docs/en/community/contribute/using-git-and-github/community-contributors-guide.md

  Also note the `--ff-only` flag ensures that only fast-forward merges are performed (in case you accidentally do commit to the major or minor-version branches on your fork without realizing it).

-<div class="note"> **Important**
+ **Important**
  Please make sure you have your autocrlf settings set appropriately before making any commits to your fork.
-See <http://help.github.com/dealing-with-lineendings/> to determine the setting you need based on the platform you are developing on. </div>### Feature branches
+See <http://help.github.com/dealing-with-lineendings/> to determine the setting you need based on the platform you are developing on.

+### Feature branches

 - May branch from: major-version branch
 - Naming convention: completely up to you